Drive about an hour northeast of Calgary or two and a half hours south of…

 I wondered if it was worth the sometimes-harrowing winter drive along the Icefield Parkway to see the Abraham Lake bubbles.
 On a recent winter trip to Jasper when the driving was good, I decided that it was the perfect time to make the 30-minute detour from Saskatchewan River Crossing (an hour’s drive north of Lake Louise), to see them.

 If you’ve never done the drive on the David Thompson Highway (Highway 11) you’re in for a treat.
 It’s a beauty and on a winter weekday, traffic is non-existent.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you for your support.

-Is it worth the drive to see the Abraham Lake bubbles?
+Abraham Lake bubbles – is it worth the drive to see them?

 Now that I’ve seen the ice bubbles, I would highly recommend a trip.
 But I’d do the trip a little differently.

 Ideally, I’d stay in the Nordegg area (suggestions below) so I could catch sunrise or sunset.
 If that didn’t work out, I’d aim for Lake Louise (since I live in Calgary) so the early morning or late afternoon drive would be shorter.
 If you were coming from Edmonton, I’d head for Jasper or Red Deer the night before.

 On the day I visited, the temperature was close to 0°C, so even though I didn’t wear a lot of warm clothes, I was comfortable.
 Still, I should have put some handwarmers in my pockets as the wind was biting.
 It didn’t take long to get cold hands – with gloves coming off and going on every time I took a photo.
 You also burn through camera batteries quickly in the cold and handwarmers work well for keeping them warm.